Chaise

 A chaise (/ʃeɪz/ shayz), sometimes called shay, is a light two-wheeled carriage for one or two people.
 It may also have a folding hood.
-The coachmaker William Felton (1796) considered chaises a family of vehicles which included all two-wheel one-horse vehicles such as gigs and whiskies, whereas a similar carriage pulled by two-horses was considered a curricle.
+The coachmaker William Felton (1796) considered chaises to be a family of vehicles which included all two-wheel one-horse vehicles such as gigs and whiskies.
+A similar carriage pulled by two-horses is identified as a curricle.

 Etymology

 The name, in use in England before 1700, came from the French word chaise, meaning chair.
 (Note: Chaise: Taken from the French word 'chair' and used generally in the naming of various vehicles such as the Post Chaise.
 In the 1800s numerous French designs and ideas were copied in England which inevitably led to the common use of French words in describing that which became generally accepted as an English vehicle.
-The Char-a-Banc is a classic example.)
+The Char-a-Banc is a classic example of using a French word for an English vehicle.)
 The spelling shay is a colloquial variant of chaise, particularly in North America.
 A variant chay is slang and sometimes refers to other types of vehicle.